Diabetic Diet: What to Eat with Diabetes

 Breakfast is an important part of a healthy eating plan, especially if you need to control your weight.
 It jump-starts your metabolism and makes you less likely to overeat later in the day.

-"Breakfast gives you energy and serves as a way to get your daily requirements for vitamins, minerals, and other nutrients," says dietitian Toby Smithson, R.D.
-"It also helps to refuel your body by providing glucose most often from a food containing carbohydrate.
-Glucose is the body's main energy source for the brain."
+"Breakfast gives you energy and serves as a way to help meet your daily requirements for vitamins, minerals, and other nutrients," says dietitian Toby Smithson, RD.

 A healthy breakfast should include one or more servings of a high-fiber whole grain food, a good source of low-fat protein or dairy (such as 8 ounces of fat-free milk), and a serving of fruit.
-Protein helps with satiety, the feeling of fullness.
-About one-fifth of your daily calorie count should be consumed at breakfast.
+Work with a registered dietitian or diabetes educator to determine the best foods and portions for you.

 What to Eat for Lunch with Diabetes